zoubohao/Deepurify/README.md

 ## Files in output directory
-- The purified MAGs.
+- #### The purified MAGs.
-- time.txt
+- #### time.txt
 The elapsed running time of Deepurify is shown in two columns.

-The first column represents the time (second) taken to infer the taxonomic lineage, while the second column represents the time (second) taken to evaluate the results.
+1. The first column represents the time (seconds) taken to infer the taxonomic lineage.
+2. The second column represents the time (seconds) taken to evaluate the results.

-- MetaInfo.txt
+- #### MetaInfo.txt

-This file contains the following columns: 1.
-MAG name (first column), 2. completeness of MAG (second column), 3. contamination of MAG (third column), 4.
-MAG quality (fourth column), and the 5. potential taxonomic lineage for MAG (fifth column).
+This file contains the following columns:

+1. MAG name (first column),
+2. completeness of MAG (second column),
+3. contamination of MAG (third column),
+4. MAG quality (fourth column), and the
+5. potential taxonomic lineage for MAG (fifth column).

 ## Minimum System Requirements for Running Deepurify
 - System: Linux (>= Ubuntu 22.04.2 LTS)